-In this episode we discuss Visual Project Management with Paul Williams, a Project Manager, sought after speaker, trainer and executive coach.
+In this episode, we discuss Visual Project Management with Paul Williams, a Project Manager, sought after speaker, trainer and executive coach.

 Subscribe to Project Management Paradise via one of the links above or on the right and you’ll automatically receive new episodes directly to your device.

-Transcript: Episode 71: “Visual Project Management” with Paul Williams
+Highlights from Episode 71: “Visual Project Management” with Paul Williams

 Can you share with us little information about your background?